percona/web-dev-test/front-end-challenge/README.md

 5) Hints and ideas
 ------------------

-This task is intetionally vauge and open-ended because every developer is eventually expected to become autonomous, able to deliver a good product with minimal input from users (and also able to implement specific user feedback when available), taking into account many considerations: UX/UI, code maintainability and testability, response time (web page, database, etc.), etc.  So there's no right or
+This task is intentionally vauge and open-ended because every developer is eventually expected to become autonomous, able to deliver a good product with minimal input from users (and also able to implement specific user feedback when available), taking into account many considerations: UX/UI, code maintainability and testability, response time (web page, database, etc.), etc.  So there's no right or